What is a gallbladder rupture?

-- bacterial infection (Escherichia coli, Klebsiella, Streptococcus faecalis etc)
+- bacterial infections, such as those caused by Escherichia coli, Klebsiella, or Streptococcus faecalis

 - motor vehicle accidents

 - direct blows from contact sports, such as soccer, wrestling, or rugby

 Symptoms of a ruptured gallbladder shouldn’t be ignored.
 Seek immediate medical attention if you experience any gallbladder rupture symptoms.
 These symptoms may include: